Shahd-595/Shahd-595/README.md

 ### Hi, I’m Shahd Waleed ! 👋
+# About mew

 🎓 I'm a student in the Faculty of Computing and Data Science.
 👀 I have a greater interest in programming.
 💻 I'm interest in learning Java and spending time on the computer.
 🚀 I like to improving my skills.